urschrei/pypolyline/README.md

 decoded_coords = decode_polyline(polyline, 5)
 ```

-Attempts to decode an invalid Polyline will throw `util.EncodingError`
-Attempts to encode invalid coordinates will throw `util.DecodingError`

 ## Cython Module 🔥
-If you're comfortable with a lack of built-in exceptions, you may use the compiled Cython version of the functions, giving a 3x speedup over the `ctypes` functions:
+If you're comfortable with a lack of built-in exceptions, you should use the compiled Cython version of the functions, giving a 3x speedup over the `ctypes` functions:
 ```python
 from pypolyline.cutil import encode_coordinates, decode_polyline
 ```
 - Longitude errors will return strings beginning with `Longitude error:`
 - Latitude errors will return strings beginning with `Latitude error:`
 - Polyline errors will return `[[nan, nan]]`

+Otherwise, import from `util` instead, for a slower, `ctypes`-based interface.
+Attempts to decode an invalid Polyline will throw `util.EncodingError`
+Attempts to encode invalid coordinates will throw `util.DecodingError`

 ## How it Works
 FFI and a [Rust binary](https://github.com/urschrei/polyline-ffi)